 Connected People will improve lives, work and health by connecting people and communities and providing better lifestyle experiences and opportunities for organizations to evolve into new business models.
 It can help workers stay safe, build a connected health network, and make home life more comfortable, and secure.”

 So basically, SAP Leonardo, according to SAP, will allow one to connect various items and then analyze them.
 But actually, that can’t be accurate.

-Findings or Repeating What You Were Told by SAP?
+Findings or Repeating What SAP told You?

-SAP Leonardo does not provide for the connections because those connections are enabled through the actual data collective devices.
+SAP Leonardo does not provide connections because those connections are enabled through the actual data collective devices.
 So SAP Leonardo allows the analysis of connected devices, and I consider that an important distinction.